Welcome, Expedition Team!

 SMOKING, ALCOHOL, AND DRUGS

-We operate a No Smoking policy on the boat at all times.
+We operate a NO SMOKING policy on the boat at all times.
 We also operate under a “zero tolerance” rule for controlled or illegal drugs, as defined by the United States Coast Guard and British Maritime and Coastal Agency.
 This means there must be no trace of any with you.

-In port, alcohol consumption should be within a reasonable limit, and whilst we will not ‘police’ this, the Skipper reserves the authority to refuse boarding to anyone who poses a risk to fellow crew the vessel, or where they disturb the harmony aboard.
+Sea Dragon operates as a ‘dry’ (alcohol-free) vessel when underway.
+At the Captain’s discretion this might also extend to some anchorages should there be the possibility of having to ‘up anchor’.
+In port, alcohol consumption should be within a reasonable limit, and whilst we will not ‘police’ this, the Captain reserves the authority to refuse boarding to anyone who poses a risk to fellow crew the vessel, or where they disturb the harmony aboard.